dotty-staging/pdbp/index.md

    - the capabilities of the type class `trait Program` can be extended by mixing-in extra `traits`'s.

 Extra programming capabilities can be added such as
  - state manipulation,
+ - failure handling
- - failure handling (we do this by trying),
+   - we do this by trying,
+ - latency handling
- - latency handling (we do this by going reactive),
+   - we do this by going reactive,
- - advanced control handling (we do this by using delimited continuations),
+ - advanced control handling
+   - we do this by using delimited continuations,
- - ...
+ - ... .

 Note that `Program` already has basic control handling capabilities (the ones of `Condition`).

-We also refer to adding programming capabilities as extending programming syntax.
+We also refer to adding programming capabilities as extending programming language syntax.

 ## **I/O**